 Data security has improved significantly.
 However, data breaches are still a common occurrence.
 For instance, in one of the first data breaches in 2022, malicious actors gained access to important company data from the International Committee of the Red Cross (ICRC).

-The data breach led to the theft of sensitive data of over half a million people.
-The data breach included people’s names, locations, and contact information.
-Such data breaches harm a company’s reputation and undermine the organization’s and customer’s trust.
+The data breach led to the theft of sensitive data from over half a million people, including their names, locations, and contact information.
+Such data breaches harm a company’s reputation and undermine the organization’s and customers’ trust.

 c.
 Enhances Operational Efficiency